Americans don’t agree on much when it comes to health insurance. One thing they do tend to agree on is that it’s expensive.

-Let’s say you got your health insurance policy from the Affordable Care Act marketplace or exchange.
-(You may know this as the ACA or even Obamacare.)
+Let’s say you got your plan from the marketplace or exchange created by the Affordable Care Act, also known as the ACA or Obamacare.

-Specifically, let’s say you got a platinum policy through your state exchange.
-These plans have the highest premiums and lowest out-of-pocket costs of any “marketplace” plan.
+Specifically, let’s say you got a platinum policy through your state health insurance exchange.
+These plans have the highest premiums and lowest out-of-pocket costs of the many Obamacare plans.

-If you’re healthy and rarely need medical care, you may be spending more than you need to.
+If you’re healthy and rarely need medical care, you may be spending more than you need to on that policy.
 Why?
 You’re paying a lot in premiums for coverage you don’t use.
 Switching to a bronze or silver plan in this situation could save you money.
 With a bronze plan, you pay more for the care when you actually use it.
 But your monthly premium is lower.

-The simple fact is that older Americans often pay more for health insurance than their younger counterparts.
+Older Americans often pay more for health insurance than younger ones.

 Don’t take our word for it.
 Even healthcare.gov admits it’s true: “premiums can be up to three times higher for older people than for younger ones.”

-Healthcare.gov chimes in on this subject, too.
-It says that “insurers can charge tobacco users up to 50 percent more than those who don’t use tobacco.”
+“Insurers can charge tobacco users up to 50% more than those who don’t use tobacco,” according to healthcare.gov.

 The reasoning here is pretty obvious.
 Using tobacco products impacts your body and your health in many negative ways.

-Quitting may help you save money (by bringing down your premiums), but it won’t do so right away.
-Insurance companies can wait up to five years after you stop using tobacco products to charge you lower rates.
+Quitting may help you save money (by lowering your health insurance premiums), but it won’t do so right away.
+Insurance companies can wait up to five years after you stop using tobacco products to reduce your rates.